 Some of the most destructive things that happen to us in our relationships with narcissists happen in our conversations with them.

-By using our verbal interactions with them against us, they manage somehow to both convince us and others that we are at fault for what happens in the relationship, and they manage to slowly take away our voices.
+The purpose of word salad is to use our words against us.
+By using these circular conversational tactics, they manage to both convince us and others that we are at fault for what’s going wrong in the relationship and they manage to deprive us of a voice.

 It goes like this.

 Perhaps you have questions or concerns.
 When you bring them to the narcissist, you are not given straight answers or you are lied to directly.

 If you continue to request a respectful conversation in which you are given the answers you deserve, the narcissist may escalate the conversation using multiple forms of distraction or deflection, or even tell you the topic is off-limits.

 Or perhaps it is the narcissist who starts the conversation.

 He or she may say something inflammatory out of the blue.
 Maybe you just said or did something the narcissist didn’t like or he or she made something up out of thin air and started a fight with you over it that you’ll never be able to win.